csci344/spring2025/pages/_assignments/tutorial05.md

 * Implemented the theme switcher
 * Implemented "dyslexia mode" (optional, but recommended)

-When you're done, zip your entire `tutorial04` folder and upload it to the Moodle under **Tutorial 4**.
+When you're done, please create a link from your homepage to each of your Tutorial 5 web pages (see <a href="https://vanwars.github.io/csci344" target="_blank">Sarah's homepage</a> for an example).
+Then, commit and push all of your edits to GitHub and, paste a link to your GitHub Repository and to your GitHub pages in the Moodle submission.

+* If you collaborated with someone, please list your partner's name in the comments section.